FollyEngine/terraform/docs/README.md

 ## and how to install the software using the terraform bits in this repo

+### Step1: configure the rpi 4 to boot from USB

+Use a known good sd-card to boot, then run

+`setup-usb-boot.sh`

 ## Major bits that need work